Schools and learning

 When an admissions policy is determined by the school and its board of governors, the school will share this with the local authority in priority order, with those meeting the school's criteria being offered a place first.

 The local authority will then co-ordinate the offers, based on your order of preference and your other choices will be released back into the system to be allocated to other applicants.
-This means everyone will receive their offer on the same day - 1st March for secondary schools and 17th April for primary schools.
+This means everyone will receive their offer on the same day - 1st March for secondary schools (this will be 3rd March in 2025) and 17th April for primary schools.

 Schools do not see your order of preference.
 You could meet the criteria for all your preferred schools but will be offered your highest preference.
 Children who meet the first priority will get a place before children who meet the second priority, and so on.